Author & Questions: Frances Copp / Reviewer: Faathima Musaamil / Codes: / Published: 12/09/2018

 EXAMINATION – THE THREE E’s: ENT, EXPOSURE AND EXTREMITIES!

 Be careful when looking for a rash: petechiae may be very subtle to begin with.
 Clarify the cause of any bruises with the child or parents.
-Meningococcal infection should be suspected in all until another source is isolated.
+If you find petechiae, suspect Meningococcal infection.
+(Many trusts will have guidelines on the management Non Blanching Rashes).
+NICE also has a handy table for common features of specific diseases (see Table 3).2

 Figure 5: Table of Signs of Kawasaki Disease, adapted from NICE Guidelines ‘Fever in under 5s’